UnicornTV/Flourish-Tutorial/1_storyboard.md

 ### Adding UI Elements with Auto Layout

-If you build and run our project so far, you'll notice that the two default tabs have labels neatly centered in the middle of the screen, while the labels we added to our new tabs appear in a different place than where we dropped them into the scene.
+If you build and run our project so far, you'll notice label we added to our entry view tabs appear in a different place than where we dropped it into the scene.
 This is because we haven't really positioned our label yet.
 In order to make it easier to design interfaces for multiple screen sizes, the wiz kids at Apple gave us Auto Layout.
 As Apple describes "Auto Layout is a system that lets